kubeflow/website/content/en/docs/distributions/gke/deploy/oauth-setup.md

 +++
 title = "Set up OAuth client"
-description = "Creating an OAuth client for Cloud IAP on Google Cloud Platform (GCP)" weight = 3
+description = "Creating an OAuth client for Cloud IAP on Google Cloud" weight = 3

 +++

 If you want to use
-[Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/) when deploying Kubeflow on GCP, then you must follow these instructions to create an OAuth client for use with Kubeflow.
+[Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/) when deploying Kubeflow on Google Cloud, then you must follow these instructions to create an OAuth client for use with Kubeflow.